 The Demographic Fund offers support and finance for various measures relating to rewarding work and sustainable employability in the relevant companies.
 The focus is on four areas of action: work, health, skills and career policy.
 This often involves customisation at business level so that employees can continue to carry out their jobs in a realistic and motivating manner.

-These sector-based initiatives illustrate how a constructive social dialogue can deliver concrete results which offer opportunities to employees at all levels, prioritise teamwork, offer perspective with respect to interesting careers, connect various talents with one another, and encourage lifelong learning.
-With the collective goal of more effectively positioning the chemicals and life sciences industry as an attractive sector in which to work and innovate.
-Irrespective of age, gender, preferences, background, limitations or social background.
+These sector-based initiatives illustrate how a constructive social dialogue can deliver concrete results which offer opportunities to employees at all levels, prioritise teamwork, offer perspective for interesting careers, connect various talents, and encourage lifelong learning.
+All with the collective goal of more effectively positioning the chemicals and life sciences industry as an attractive sector in which to work and innovate, irrespective of age, gender, preferences, background, limitations or social background.
 After all, sustainability is primarily a job for humans too.